bifrost-platform/RunnersScenario/EN/SwapBNBToLINK.md

 ### Set the amount of BNB to swap.

 - The amount of LINK available with your BNB will be automatically calculated.
 - Only the maximum amount of LINK available for swap will be displayed if the token pool in DEX (Sushiswap) is insufficient.
-(BNB will be consumed according to the available balance to swap.)

 ```input-Dynamic BNB
 let amountIn = 0.1;